pepopowitz/building-your-first-react-app/src/slides/11_css.md

 ???

+- import styled
-styles are in the component!!!
+- styles are in the component!

-tagged template literals
+- tagged template literal to create styled component
+- styled component in return statement

 ---